Børns: 2012–14: A Dream Between and Candy EPs

-2015-2020: Dopamine, touring, Blue Madonna and hiatus
+2015–2017: Dopamine and touring

 On November 10, 2014, Børns released his debut single, "10,000 Emerald Pools", on Interscope Records and also his debut EP, Candy.
 He made several television appearances and performed "10,000 Emerald Pools" on a number of talk shows, including Conan and Le Before du Grand Journal in France on March 5, 2015.
-He toured in support of MisterWives on MisterWives' "Our Own House Tour".
+He toured in support of MisterWives on MisterWives' Our Own House Tour.
 On June 24, 2015, he played a headlining show at the Electrowerkz in London.
 In July and August, Børns accompanied Charli XCX and Bleachers on their "Charli and Jack Do America Tour" and performed at Lollapalooza on July 31, 2015.
 He also appeared at Life Is Beautiful festival and the Austin City Limits Music Festival in October.
 At many concerts, Børns also performs songs entitled "Broke" and "Let You Down", which were never released on an album nor deemed as singles.

 On May 6, 2015, Børns' Vevo channel on YouTube released a music video accompanying his new single "Electric Love", placing as his most viewed song to date with well over 100 million views.
 On August 17, 2015, Børns' debut studio album, Dopamine, featuring "Electric Love" and its cover art were revealed, while the release date for Dopamine was confirmed as October 16, 2015.
 On September 15, 2015, Børns' performance at the Iridium Jazz Club in New York City was filmed by the American Public Broadcasting Service (PBS) for its Front and Center concert series airing nationwide in February 2016.
 Børns performed at the Coachella Valley Music and Arts Festival 2016.
 He also appeared as a featured artist in "Fool's Gold" by Dagny for her EP Ultraviolet.

+2017–2023: Blue Madonna and hiatus

 On July 28, 2017, Børns released the single "Faded Heart" through Interscope, which was featured on the FIFA 18 Soundtrack, and in the movie Flatliners (2017).
 Then on September 29, 2017, Børns released his next single, "Sweet Dreams".
 Two promotional videos, "The Search for the Lost Sounds" and "The Faded Heart Sessions", were released on his YouTube channel along with the singles.
 After releasing his third single, "I Don't Want U Back", Børns released another promotional short entitled "Money Man Tour".
 The fourth and final single is "God Save Our Young Blood" featuring Lana Del Rey, who also provided background vocals for the song "Blue Madonna", and whose sister provided photography for the album covers.

-Børns' second and most recent album, Blue Madonna, was officially released on January 12, 2018.
+Børns' second album, Blue Madonna, was officially released on January 12, 2018.

-Børns has since undertaken an indefinite hiatus; however, in September 2020, his vocals appear in a cover of "Dawn Storm" found within the September 2020 release of a T. Rex tribute album, AngelHeaded Hipster: The Songs of Marc Bolan and T.Rex.
+Following multiple allegations of sexual misconduct, Børns went on an indefinite hiatus in September 2018; his sole appearance since then came in September 2020, when his cover of the T. Rex song "Dawn Storm" appeared on the tribute album AngelHeaded Hipster: The Songs of Marc Bolan and T.Rex.